 These scammers may use an angry or urgent tone of voice to pressure you into making a payment.
-In some cases, they instruct customers to bring a money order or cashier’s check to a local pharmacy.
+Scammers also might entice their intended victims by offering a month of free electric service or bill discounts.
+In some cases, they instruct customers to bring a money order or cashier’s check to a local pharmacy or to pay in bitcoin.
 Some scammers will contact customers via text message, registered letter or in person.
-They sometimes use software that disguises phone calls or text messages to appear as if they’re coming from TEP.
+They sometimes use software that disguises phone calls or text messages to make them appear as if they’re coming from TEP.

 TEP would never employ such high-pressure tactics to collect payment.
 Here are several steps you can take to avoid being duped by scammers.

 - Hang up.
 If you suspect you are the target of a phone scam, just hang up.
 Don’t feel pressured to provide personal information or take any action.
 Similarly, you can delete suspicious emails or shut the door on suspicious visitors.
 If you’re concerned for your physical safety, call 911.
 TEP only contacts customers by phone with automated bill payment reminders as a courtesy, and never demands immediate payment.

 - Don’t follow scammers’ instructions to buy prepaid cards.
 TEP never urges customers to purchase pre-paid money cards to pay a monthly bill.
 Scammers will ask for the prepaid card’s receipt number and PIN number, which grants instant access to the card’s funds.
 A complete list of legitimate payment methods, including payment online and through TEP’s mobile app, is available by clicking here.